Impact Assessment Tools

 Increased flooding and rising sea levels are creating a “coastal squeeze” where farms near the river mouth are at risk of increasing drainage challenges, saltwater intrusion, and pressure on sea dikes.
 Groundwater modeling conducted by Cardno will show how this “squeeze” is projected to impact groundwater levels so farmers can plan for changes in drainage management.

 The impacts of increased temperatures and higher atmospheric CO2 levels have the potential to be both hazards and benefits to agriculture in the region.
-Washington State University will create an online tool that will allow farmers to view climate projections for growing season length, frost risk, heat stress, and crop maturity timing for their specific location.
+Washington State University has created an online tool that will allow farmers to view climate projections for growing season length, frost risk, heat stress, and crop maturity timing for their specific location.

 Brought to you by: